normanpatrick/simple-sha256/README.md

 This is a very minimalistic implementation of SHA256.
 One caveat, supported data length is limited to 2^32 bits (as apposed to 2^64 bits).
 It's easy to fix but I haven't had a need for it.
+The other gotcha is that there are little to big endian conversions that you need to be aware of, if porting to a new core architecture.

 Only testing so far has been with NIST test vectors.